-Today, despite Iran's long history of intransigence and its continuing uncooperative stance regarding full disclosure, we know far more about its nuclear program and the numerous sites that comprise it.
+Despite Iran's long history of intransigence and its continuing uncooperative stance regarding full disclosure, we today know far more about its nuclear program and the numerous sites that comprise it.
 It is extensive, highly-developed, and advanced to the degree that a military nuclear capacity is within the realm of possibility.
 With significant deposits of uranium, research facilities, uranium conversion and enrichment plants, and advanced light and heavy nuclear reactors, Iran has all the ingredients for the complete nuclear cycle, including weaponization.
-This resource offers an overview of Iran's extensive nuclear infrastructure.
+This resource offers an overview of each of these facets of Iran's nuclear infrastructure.